 My interest in Communication began in high school when I learned I could get out of any class by claiming I had "newspaper business."
 I continue to find the field incredibly useful, albeit for different reasons.
 I pursued a bachelors degree in Communication at Seattle Pacific University, and then went on to earn a masters and PhD at Arizona State University.
 My academic interests focus on the communication of identity, specifically in relation to race, gender, sexuality and class.

-Currently, I am working on a project that integrates community service, civic engagement, and research in Nairobi, Kenya.
-As part of a research team, I am working with local members of the LGBTQ community and journalists to use personal narrative in media advocacy.
+Currently, I am working on a project that integrates community service, civic engagement, and research.
+As part of a research team, we have worked in Nairobi, Kenya, Ho Chi Minh City and Hanoi, Vietnam with local members of the LGBTQ community and journalists to use personal narrative in media advocacy.
 This allows individuals to share their stories in ways that can shape public opinion.
 Journalists are also better positioned to report on issues in ways that are ethical and authentic, rather than relying on cultural assumptions and myths about marginalized populations.